kanboard/documentation/source/plugins/hooks.rst

 Add new console commands
 ------------------------

-Kanboard use the library `Symfony
+Kanboard uses the library `Symfony
 Console <http://symfony.com/doc/current/components/console/introduction.html>`__
 to handle local command lines.

-Kanboard expose an instance of the object ``Symfony\Component\Console\Application`` via ``$this->cli``.
+Kanboard exposes an instance of the object ``Symfony\Component\Console\Application`` via ``$this->cli``.
 You can add new commands from your plugin: